-Our group is primarily interested in the biological role of the secreted proteome of skeletal muscle in health and disease.
+Our group is primarily interested in the biological role of the secreted proteome of skeletal muscle and other tissues in health and disease.
 We have demonstrated that skeletal muscle is a bona fide endocrine organ, capable of mediating tissue cross-talk via peptides or proteins termed myokines.
+Furthermore, in seminal works published in Cell Metabolism, we have introduced the paradigm of inter-tissue communication during exercise via nano-sized extracellular vesicles such as exosomes

 Kraakman, M.J, Allen, T.L, Whitham, M, Iliades, P, Kammoun, H.L, Estevez, E, Lancaster, G.I, Febbraio, M.A (2013) Targeting gp130 to prevent inflammation and promote insulin action.
 Diabetes, Obesity and Metabolism 15(suppl 3) 170-175